mate-academy/css/mate-api.md

 >❓Why?
 GraphQL schema supposes fetching nested resources using child resolvers instead of subsequent queries

+Add comment if the field is definitely needed in graphql schema

 ```bash
 // ❌ bad
 type CourseUser {